I had NOT dared, but it's been something I've been considering for some time now. Challenge accepted!

 The average woman will buy more than 12,000 tampons in her lifetime!That’s a lot of waste and money spent.
 So, although I had switched to healthier chlorine-free options, I didn't tackle the environmental or cost factor, which is why I finally decided to at least try making the switch to a cup made of 100% medical grade silicone, free from toxins, bleaches and perfumes.
 Basically, period cups collect your flow and can be emptied into the toilet and then can be cleaned and reused again and again.

 Warning: Last chance, if this topic is making you uncomfortable or grossing you out, here is your chance to stop reading.

 Cost-Savings & Eco-Friendly:

 - You can use a cup for up to 12 hours.

 - Save yourself some money!
-One Ruby Cup costs $32.59 USD; 28.95 EUR and lasts up to 10 years.
-Other cost effective options are listed below as well, but they don't have the giveback element.
+One cup costs around $30 and lasts up to 10 years.
+See pricing options listed below.

 Buy 1, Give 1

 Ruby Cup lives by the "Buy One Give One" program, setting themselves apart as the ONLY and FIRST menstrual cup brand to include a donation to a girl in need for every cup sold.
 Every cup distributed to a girl in need, in countries like Kenya, includes education on the female anatomy, reproductive health and Ruby Cup usage & hygiene too.
 So, you can feel even better about making the switch on so many levels.

 I'll be honest I was a bit intimidated by the size and durability and stiffness of the medical grade silicone at first, but once I inserted it properly, it didn't hurt.